Verhütung

 If you want to stop the pill, you should be careful not to act too rashly.
 Although, in principle, you can stop the pill at any time, it is sensible to wait until you have used up the packet for that month and to consult a gynecologist beforehand.
 Stopping the pill and then starting it again a few months later means several hormonal adjustments within a short space of time, which puts your body under significant strain.

 The stage that is to follow hormonal contraception is significant: do you want to become pregnant after stopping the pill?
 Or do you still want a form of contraception – just one that isn’t hormone-based?
-This is something you should have a think about beforehand, and take the time to research potential options, such as the NFP method (NFP = natural family planning) – or symptothermal method.
+This is something you should have a think about beforehand, and take the time to research potential options.

 How the hormones in the pill affect the body